 - You are out-of-bounds if you touch an object out of bounds

 - You can jump in the air out-of-bounds to keep the ball inbounds as long as your feet don't touch the floor

-- The ball is out of bounds if it touches a player, the floor, any object, or part of the hoop that is out of bounds
+- The ball is out-of-bounds if it is contact with a player, object, or part of the floor that is out-of-bounds